developer-zebra/developer-zebra-site/src/licensing/about/index.md

 -----

 ### Enterprise Browser

-Mobile browser environment for quickly building HTML5-based apps for Android and Windows Mobile/CE to scan barcodes, capture signatures, process payments, print and fill virtually any other enterprise use case.
-Supported on most Zebra mobile devices and peripherals.
+Mobile browser environment for quickly building apps with HTML, CSS and JavaScript apps for Android and Windows Mobile/CE that can scan barcodes, capture signatures, process payments, print and fill virtually any other enterprise use case.
+Supported for use with most Zebra mobile devices, printers and peripherals.

 [Learn more about EB](/enterprise-browser)

 -----
 <a name="softwarecomponents2.5"></a>
 ### Enterprise Home Screen
-**Replacement launcher for Zebra devices running Android** that provides a simple way to control access to apps and settings on a Zebra device using a GUI interface and no code.
-Easily limit usage to one or more specified applications, prevent changes to device settings and lock down the file system.
+**Replacement launcher for Zebra devices running Android** that provides a GUI-based and code-free method of controlling access to apps and settings on a Zebra device.
+Easily limits usage to one or more specified applications, prevents changes to device settings and locks down the file system.

 [Learn more about EHS](/ehs)

 -----

 ### Enterprise Keyboard
-**Flexible and efficient alternative to the stock Android keyboard** provides programmable keys, switches quickly between languages and custom key layouts, can scan barcode data directly into an application using any of the device's scanners.
-Includes EKB Designer tool for making custom key layouts.
+**Flexible and efficient alternative to the stock Android keyboard** provides programmable keys, switches quickly between languages and custom key layouts, and can scan barcode data directly into an application using any of the device's scanners.
+Includes EKB Designer tool for creating fully customized key layouts.

 [Learn more about EKB](/enterprise-keyboard)
 [Learn more about EKB Designer](/ekd)